Computer Vision Applications Examples Across Different Industries

 Disease diagnosing

 The most popular and influential Computer Vision application in healthcare so far is disease diagnosing.
-Due to high performance in pattern recognition, Computer Vision has reached the point where it started to outperform human pediatricians in finding some pathologies.
+Due to high performance in pattern recognition, computer vision products have reached the point where it started to outperform human pediatricians in finding some pathologies.
 Such accuracy can mean that in the future, doctors will spend more time consulting the patient than on diagnosing technicalities.

 With many diagnostics requiring highly-skilled doctors that are sometimes not available in some places, highly accurate diagnostics powered by Computer Vision can substitute some of these functions for a lesser cost.